 CINE 496.
 Advanced Screenwriting Seminar.
 3 Hours.

-Semester course; 3 seminar hours (delivered online or face-to-face).
+Semester course; 3 seminar hours (delivered face-to-face, online or hybrid).
 3 credits.
 A study of the narrative screenwriting process.
 In a workshop setting, students advance their use and understanding of the formal elements of narrative such as character, story, plot, arc, conflict, unity, development and theme.

 CINE 497.
 Expanded Cinema: ____.
 3 Hours.